DylanMeeus/springboot_jwt_blog/_posts/2015-10-29-pluralsight-course-on-using-auth0-with-angularjs-and-asp-dot-net-webapi.markdown

 # Conclusion

 After 30 hours of recording and editing the course was finished and it's now live, make sure to [check it out](http://www.pluralsight.com/courses/authenticating-angular-spa-aspnet-webapi-auth0).
-Auth0 is an awesome service and I'll definitely recommend it to future clients.
+Auth0 is an awesome service and I'll definitely recommend it to future clients and keep teaching it in my class room training.

-For screencasts on the latest web technology, make sure to check out my [youtube channel](https://www.youtube.com/c/AjdenTowfeek) and subscribe to my [blog](http://www.towfeek.se/blog).